 In the past, Realtors were necessary for two fundamental reasons.
 First, when buying, they were the gatekeepers of all crucial information necessary to make an educated purchase of a home.
 However, now information is free and widely available on the Internet, accessible to anyone.
 Second, when selling, they had access to the Multiple Listing Service (MLS), which led to a standard practice of uploading a property and then waiting for a buyer to come.

 Unfortunately, that is no longer enough to make a home stand out and attract buyers.
 In an era where the majority of peoples time is spent on their mobile device, there are new ways to advertise and market in order to actively attract buyers around the clock.
-That is where we come in.
-With a focus on unique techniques that are at the leading edge of the latest technology and creating an experience that you’ll be eager to share with others, we are here to flip the industry upside down and create a new standard of execution and results.
+That is where I come in.
+With a focus on unique techniques that are at the leading edge of the latest technology and creating an experience that you’ll be eager to share with others, I am here to flip the industry upside down and create a new standard of execution and results.
 This is the New Era of Real Estate in Nashville.